ericknilsen/TccInspetorWeb/README.md

 ![](https://github.com/ericknilsen/TccInspetorCore/blob/master/docs/Arquitetura_TccInspetor.png)

-- It was developed in Angular 5, HTML5 and Bootstrap.
+- It was developed in Angular 5, HTML5 and Bootstrap
-- It is deployed to Heroku.
+- It is deployed to Heroku

 ## Setup